 We thank you for your continued support and wish you all the best in good health and safe travels.

-Women with big breasts often have to contend with physical, psychological and/or emotional problems.
+Women with big breasts often have to contend with physical, psychological or emotional issues.
 It’s common to feel self-conscious when faced with people constantly staring at you, especially at a young age; you may find clothes don’t fit, that it’s difficult to exercise and feel too embarrassed to flaunt your figure.

-As well as alleviate these problems, breast reduction surgery is an instant way of losing weight—with taking off as much as 500 grams per breast.
+As well as alleviating these problems, breast reduction surgery is an instant way of losing weight—taking off as much as 500 grams per breast.
 This can help patients look and feel slimmer; find bras that fit well and finally wear the clothes you always wanted to.

 Unless you have very good insurance and can prove that you need it for medical reasons, a breast reduction is normally classed as an elective procedure, i.e. it is carried out for aesthetic reasons.
-In countries such as Australia, New Zealand, the UK and other parts of Europe, the price can be very high.
-Even if your insurance or healthcare service does agree to help, chances are you’ll still have to pay for most of it.
+In countries such as Australia, New Zealand, the UK and other parts of Europe, the price can be unaffordable for most.
+Even if your insurance or healthcare service does agree to help, chances are you’ll still be required to pay for most of it.